-- Market approach Prices and other relevant information generated by market transactions involving identical or comparable assets or liabilities; - Cost approach Amount that would be required to replace the service capacity of an asset (i.e., replacement cost); and - Income approach Techniques to convert future amounts to a single present amount based on market expectations (including present value techniques, option-pricing models and lattice models).
+- Market approach Prices and other relevant information generated by market transactions involving identical or comparable assets or liabilities; - Cost approach Amount that would be required to replace the service capacity of an asset (i.e., replacement cost); and - Income approach Techniques to convert future amounts to a single present value amount based on market expectations (including present value techniques, option-pricing models and lattice models).

-Valuation techniques for assets and liabilities measured using Level 3 inputs may include methodologies such as the market approach, the income approach or the cost approach, and may use unobservable inputs such as projections, estimates and management's interpretation of current market data.
-These unobservable inputs are only utilized to the extent that observable inputs are not available, or for which it is not cost effective for us to obtain.
+The valuation techniques above may be used for assets and liabilities measured using Level 3 inputs and may use unobservable inputs such as projections, estimates and management's interpretation of current market data.
+These unobservable inputs are only utilized to the extent that observable inputs are not available, or not cost effective to obtain.